detekoi/minimal-clock-overlay/README.md

-# Minimal Clock Overlay for OBS
+# Custom Clock Overlay for OBS

 A lightweight, customizable clock overlay for OBS.
 Perfect for streamers who want to display the time without distracting from their content.